fl4p/batmon-mp/mints/README.md

 * `uint16` for storing the timestamp is enough for most of the use cases.
 Integer overflow is internally handled
 * Think about what precision do you really need.
 For many applications a time resolution of 10 seconds is enough. this keeps the encoded timestamps 1 byte long for sampling intervals up to 1270 seconds.
-  If you sample every 21 minutes, the timestamp is encoded within a single byte
+  If you sample every 21 minutes or more frequent, the timestamp is encoded within a single byte
 * You might want to try different values for `TAMP_WINDOW`, which controls the window size of the huffman code

 ## Example: Battery Management System